 The formulation and pharmacokinetics of Risperdal Consta[©] preclude the use of a test dose, for risperidone-naive patients, it is recommended to establish tolerability with oral risperidone prior to initiating treatment with RISPERDAL CONSTA.
-It is recommended that patients treated with higher doses of oral antipsychotics should be considered for a 37.5mg starting dose of Risperdal Consta.
+It is recommended that patients treated with higher doses of oral risperidone should be considered for a 37.5mg starting dose of Risperdal Consta.
+Oral risperidone should be continued during the three-week lag period following the first RISPERDAL CONSTA injection.